 Annual sales of Heinz Ltd surpassed £100 million (£1.2 billion in 2015) for the first time in 1972.
 Heinz of America acquired the eight percent of its British subsidiary that it did not already own for £7.7 million in 1977.

-The company began to suffer during the 1980s as supermarket own-label products began to take significant market share in traditional Heinz categories such as tinned soup.
+Heinz began to suffer from the late 1970s into the 1980s as supermarket own-label products began to take significant market share in traditional Heinz categories such as tinned soup.
 Own-label accounted for 37 percent of the baked bean market by 1982.
-Between 1975 and 1985 Heinz cut its workforce from 8,600 to 4,800.
+Heinz reduced its workforce from 8,600 to 4,800 between 1975 and 1985.

-To counteract the threat from own-label, Heinz marketing began to emphasise product quality.
-In 1993 the company began to manufacture own-label baked beans for supermarkets such as Tesco.
+Heinz marketing began to emphasise product quality in order to counteract the threat from own-label.
+The company began to manufacture own-label baked beans for supermarket chains such as Tesco from 1993.
 Heinz maintained that they only produced value beans for supermarkets, to a different recipe from their branded product, which enabled them to capture a greater share of the market without damaging their brand equity.

-Heinz acquired Farley of Plymouth, the largest manufacturer of infant formula in Britain, from Boots in 1994 for £94 million.
+Heinz acquired Farley of Plymouth from Boots for £94 million in 1994.
+Farley was the largest manufacturer of infant formula in Britain.

-The Harlesden factory was closed in 2000, with 450 jobs lost.
+The Harlesden factory was closed with the loss of 450 jobs in 2000.
 Production was relocated to Wigan.

-Heinz acquired HP, whose brands include Lea & Perrins and Daddies Sauce, for £470 million in 2005.
+Heinz acquired HP, with brands including Lea & Perrins and Daddies Sauce, for £470 million in 2005.

-Heinz currently employ around 2,500 people across Britain and Ireland.
-The Wigan site produces over one billion cans each year and is the largest food factory in Europe.
-In Britain Heinz has the largest market share in tomato ketchup (80 percent), baked beans (70 percent), canned soup (70 percent), brown sauce (70 percent) and baby food.
+Heinz employed around 2,100 people across the UK and Ireland in 2019.
+The 53-acre Wigan site produces over one billion cans of food each year, and is the largest food factory in Europe, and the largest canning plant in the world.
+In Britain, Heinz has the largest market share in tomato ketchup (80 percent), baked beans (70 percent), canned soup (70 percent), brown sauce (70 percent) and baby food.